NatTuck/ntuck-neu/content/2020-09/cs5335/_index.md

 ## Required Materials

-(DRAFT, don't buy anything)

  - Kerbal Space Program on Steam
- - A Robot Kit
+ - (Optional) Makeblock mBot Ranger Robot Kit

+We won't be using the robot kit in September, so you can safely hold off on deciding if you want to buy it until you have more information on what we'll be doing with it.

-## Tasks and Grading
+## Assignments and Grading

- - Completing tasks gets you points.
+For all regular assignments:

- - Each task is worth some number of points.
+ - Each regular assignment is worth two points.
- - Some tasks are extra credit, which don't count towards the total number of points offered.
+ - If you don't submit anything, you get no points.
+ - If it doesn't work at all (compile, run, do stuff, etc), you get no points.
+ - If it's not excellent, you lose a point.

+Homework:

+ - There are approximately 8 homeworks.
+ - The first two homeworks are mandatory.

+Project:

+ - The project consists of four parts (each an assignment worth two points).
+ - The project proposal is due earlier.
+ - The remaining three parts are due on the project due date: Code, Presentation, Demo
+ - All parts of the project are mandatory.

+4610 vs 5335:

+ - Students registered for 5335 will be expected to do extra stuff on some assignments.

+Participation:

+ - There are two participation "assignments":
+ - First, ask and answer good questions on Piazza.
+ - Second, participate in discussion in the General channel on Teams.

 Final grades:

  - If you get all the regular points, you get an A.
  - Every two points missed reduces your grade by one level (A, A-, B+, B, B-, C, D, F)

-To be clear:

- - If you don't submit anything, you get no points.
+ - If you fail to submit a serious attempt at any mandatory assignment, you get an F.
- - If it doesn't work, you get no points.
- - If it's not excellent, you lose a point.

-## Tasks

-(DRAFT, don't buy anything)

- - Homeworks: 3-4 of them, 10 points each
- - Small Projects: 2-3 of them, 2 points each
- - Final Project:
-   - Proposal, 2 points
-   - Functionality, 4 points
-   - Presentation, 2 points
+Bonus points:

+ - There may be bonus tasks during the semester.
+ - A bonus task is worth one point.
+ - Bonus task points don't count towards "all regular points", so act as extra credit.
+ - There may be zero bonus tasks.

 ### Late Work

-Work submitted late is worth one point less.

-Work submitted more than 48 hours late, or submitted late on or after December 1st, will not be accepted for credit.
+Late submissions will be penalized 1% per hour late.

+Final project submissions will not be accepted after presentations start.

 **Late Registration**